 - Rolling pin

 - Doughnut cutter – Don’t have a doughnut cutter?
-Simply use 1 large and 1 extra small plain round cookie cutter to recreate the doughnut shape.
-If you don’t have a small enough cutter for doughnut holes, the large end of a piping tip often works well, or even the cap of a bottle from your pantry.
+Simply use a large + an extra small plain round cookie cutter to recreate the doughnut shape.
+If you don’t have a small enough cutter for doughnut holes, the large end of a piping tip often works well.

 - Pastry brush